-- High-mercury fish – Mercury is a heavy metal that accumulates in human tissue and has no safe exposure level.
+Mercury is a heavy metal that accumulates in human tissue and has no safe exposure level.
 It is toxic to the nervous, immune, reproductive, and cardiovascular systems, as well as the kidneys.
 Babies in utero and during the postnatal period are especially vulnerable to mercury’s toxic effects.
 Lower cognitive test scores and IQ levels have been observed in children with mercury exposure.
-The highest sources of mercury in the diet which should be avoided are large predatory fish: shark, swordfish, king mackerel, tilefish, tuna, marlin and orange roughy.
-Excellent low-mercury seafood choices rich in important omega-3 fatty acids for the baby’s brain development include sardines, herring, salmon, anchovies and oysters.
+The highest sources of mercury in the diet which should be avoided are large predatory fish: shark, swordfish, king mackerel, tilefish, tuna, marlin, and orange roughy.
+Excellent low-mercury seafood choices rich in important omega-3 fatty acids for the baby’s brain development include sardines, herring, salmon, anchovies, and oysters.

-- Alcohol – According to the CDC, there is no known safe amount of alcohol during pregnancy.
-Alcohol, in any form, crosses to the baby through the umbilical cord.
+According to the CDC, there is no known safe amount of alcohol during pregnancy.
+Alcohol, in any form, crosses the baby through the umbilical cord.
 Alcohol intake during pregnancy may lead to a long list of irreversible health conditions such as facial deformities, cognitive abilities, vision or hearing problems, and more.

-- Excessive added sugar intake – High maternal sugar intake is associated with an increased gestational diabetes risk and more weight gain, and is associated with food allergy development and altered brain development in the child.
+High maternal sugar intake is associated with increased gestational diabetes risk and more weight gain, and is associated with food allergy development and altered brain development in the child.
 In addition, added sugars often replace nutrient-dense foods that provide the extra nutrition needed during pregnancy.
-Aim for no more than 24g added sugar per day, or about 6 teaspoons.
+Aim for no more than 24g of added sugar per day or about 6 teaspoons.
 Whole fruit is an excellent substitute for added sugars.
 Here are some other ideas for sugar cravings.
 Research is limited on the impact of artificial sweeteners on babies in utero, but animal studies reveal increased sweet preferences and metabolic dysfunction later in life.
 Some sweeteners such as sucralose and acesulfame-K transfer to breast milk.
-Some experts advise against consumption of artificial sweeteners, while others do not.
+Some experts advise against the consumption of artificial sweeteners, while others do not.

-- Deli Meats & Smoked Salmon – It's common advice for pregnant women to avoid unheated cold cuts due to the rare potential for the food-borne bacterial infection, listeriosis.
-Pregnant women are at an increased risk for serious risks of food-borne illness, such as listeriosis, because of their decreased immune system’s ability to fight food-borne pathogens.
+It's common advice for pregnant women to avoid unheated cold cuts due to the rare potential for the food-borne bacterial infection, listeriosis.
+Pregnant women are at an increased risk for serious risks of food-borne illnesses, such as listeriosis, because of their decreased immune system’s ability to fight food-borne pathogens.
 Listeriosis can lead to miscarriage or stillbirth.
 Heat your cold cuts and smoked meats thoroughly to reduce your risk.

-- Sushi & Raw Seafood – Raw fish and seafood has the potential to contain parasites and bacteria.
+Raw fish and seafood have the potential to contain parasites and bacteria.
 A safer way to consume raw fish is commercially-frozen fish that has been frozen to –4 up to 0 degrees Fahrenheit.
-While the UK does not currently advise against pregnant women consuming raw fish, the US, Canada, France and other countries do.
+While the UK does not currently advise against pregnant women consuming raw fish, the US, Canada, France, and other countries do.

-- Certain dairy products – Unpasteurized soft cheese and milk should be avoided due to bacterial infection risks.
+Unpasteurized soft cheese and milk should be avoided due to bacterial infection risks.
 Unpasteurized hard cheeses such as cheddar and parmesan are the exceptions.
-Soft cheeses made from pasteurized milk are safe, whereas those made from unpasteurized milk such as goat cheese, Brie and gorgonzola should be cooked before consumption.
+Soft cheeses made from pasteurized milk are safe, whereas those made from unpasteurized milk such as goat cheese, Brie, and gorgonzola should be cooked before consumption.

 Research reveals that a baby’s palate begins to develop even before it’s born, as the mother’s diet flavors amniotic fluid.
 You can help maximize your baby’s gut health and willingness to accept diverse flavors and healthy foods, as well as decrease your risk of gestational diabetes, by following a Mediterranean-style diet.
-This style of eating incorporates a variety of fiber-rich foods such as vegetables, fruits, legumes, whole grains, as well as omega-3 rich seafood, lean meats, olive oil, herbs, and spices.
-In addition, it’s recommended pregnant women include top allergen foods in their diet such as dairy, eggs, soy, wheat, and nuts to reduce the risk of food allergies in their children.
-Exercise is also helpful for both the mother and baby’s health.
+This style of eating incorporates a variety of fiber-rich foods such as vegetables, fruits, legumes, and whole grains, as well as omega-3-rich seafood, lean meats, olive oil, herbs, and spices.
+In addition, it’s recommended pregnant women include top allergen foods in their diets such as dairy, eggs, soy, wheat, and nuts to reduce the risk of food allergies in their children.
+Exercise is also helpful for both the mother's and baby’s health.